mochi-hpc/mochi-doc/docs/source/templates/01_margo.rst

 --------------------

-The philosophy of the Mochi project consists of providing a set of building blocks for developing HPC data service.
+The philosophy of the Mochi project consists of providing a set of building blocks for developing HPC data services.
 Each building block is meant to offer **efficient**, **location-agnostic** access to a simple set of functionalities through **modular backends**, while **seamlessly sharing hardware** (compute and network) with other building blocks.